 What’s the purpose and difference between LUFS, RMS, and True Peak?
-Why is it essential for me, and what I need to know about it?
-Let’s talk further to answer these questions and provide you detailed information about all these three music terms.
+Why is it essential for me, and what do I need to know about it?
+Let’s talk further to answer these questions and provide detailed information about these three music terms.

 When you are mixing, you want to find the space in a mix for all the instruments and vocals.
 So no sound or frequency band will interfere with other sounds that are present.
-Also, try to focus on the volume (power/loudness) of the individual tracks when making up the arrangement.
+Also, try to focus on the individual tracks’ volume (power/loudness) when making up the arrangement.

 We concern ourselves mainly with the dB level of each track when mixing music.
 The best practice is that individual tracks in the mix sit at about minus 15 dB RMS (More about DB’s vs. LUF’s and RMS measurement later).
 We do this because as we add tracks to the arrangement, the overall output level will probably increase, and we want at least 8 to 10 dB headroom when we start Mastering.

 Understanding LUFS, RMS, and PEAK values is very important.
 It’s not important what type of music you produce because it will measure the production for broadcast-ready compliance.
 What this means is that broadcasters want their content to be broadcast at a constant volume.

 We rely very heavily on our ears to give us a sense of the right volume.
 But the thing is that best tracks are carefully mastered by using our eyes and tools, along with our ears.
 It will tell us if our arrangement is broadcast compliant.

 We associated volume/loudness with power.
 This is because initially, we used “peak power measurement” to measure the power in an AC electrical circuit.
 AC Power and an Audio Wave Form have the same characteristics.
 They are both sine waves in nature.